All posts

 If you've used tools like Optimizely or Google Optimize, you've used client-side A/B testing.
 It works — but it comes with tradeoffs that most teams don't fully understand until they've already shipped a flicker to production.

-Koryla supports three approaches to A/B testing.
+Koryla supports two approaches to A/B testing.
 Knowing which one to reach for — and when to combine them — will save you a lot of pain.

 The problem with client-side testing